tobima/stm32f103playground/README.md

 | 5 | NRST | RESET of target MCU | 15 |
 | 6 | - | Reserved | |

-The **Pin 1** of the ARM-JTAG can be connected to **3V** connecter of the *STM32F4 DISCOVERY-BOARD*, so only one USB Connection to the PC is necessary to power the whole system.
+The **Pin 1** of the ARM-JTAG can be connected to **3V** pin of the *STM32F4 DISCOVERY-BOARD*, so only one USB Connection to the PC is necessary to power the whole system.

 ## PIN Background